 You can select the Filters button to narrow down your search by country, state/province and category/subcategory.

 To search for or browse volunteer opportunities, select Volunteer on the top navigation bar and then Browse Volunteer Opportunities.

 Virtual opportunities and those closest to the user's location will display at the top.
 Once someone searches for an opportunity, the results will display in a list view.
 Results are ranked by distance to the user, time, match accuracy and relevance.

 You can narrow down your search by selecting Filters and picking the options that work best for you.

 To search for or browse giving opportunities, select Make a Donation in the top navigation bar and then Browse Giving Opportunities.

-Similar to volunteer search, location plays a crucial part in giving search.
+Similar to volunteer search, location plays a crucial part in searching giving opportunities.
 By default, Spark uses the search location in the user's profile.
-If absent, it then looks at the location in tax receipt, followed by the location provided in your organization’s demographic file.
+If absent, it then looks at the location in tax receipt, followed by the location provided in your company's demographic file.